 There are three layers to the safety assurance process:

-European legislation requires cosmetics to be safe.
+UK legislation requires cosmetics to be safe.

 The professional Safety Assessor personally signs-off to say the cosmetic product is safe.

 Products placed on the market are monitored; any adverse reactions are addressed by companies and may have to be reported to the authorities.

 Because of this rigorous process, we can be absolutely confident that the sunscreen we buy is safe to use and will do what it says it does.